TheXik/Ad-on-Wheels/DOCS/Usecases/User/ViewStats/UseCase004.md

-## Use Case: View Statistics and Earnings
+# UC04: View Driver Statistics and Earnings

-**Actor:** Registered Car Owner
+**Addresses:** FR.13, FR.12.

-**Description:** The user checks their driving performance and earnings statistics related to active or past ad campaigns.
+A driver reviews their cumulative driving performance and earnings across all campaigns they have participated in.

-**Preconditions:**
+## Actors
+Driver.

+## Preconditions
-- User is logged in
+- The driver is logged in.
-- User has driven at least one ride that was recorded
+- The driver has completed at least one ride (verified, unverified, or deferred).

-**Flow:**
+## Basic Flow
-1. User opens the app and navigates to the **"Stats"** tab.
+1. The driver opens the **Stats** tab.
-2. The system loads key performance metrics.
+2. The system fetches the driver's ride history and computes the aggregate view:
-3. Visual elements such as graphs or progress bars provide insights.
+    - Total number of completed rides.
+    - Distance totals for the current week and current month.
+    - Earnings breakdown (per campaign and overall).
+    - Daily earnings chart covering a rolling window.
+3. The system renders graphs and progress bars that illustrate progress toward the monthly distance goal shown on the home screen (per FR.12).
-4. User optionally switches to past months or completed campaigns for historical data.
+4. The driver optionally switches the time window (for example, to a previous month) or filters by a specific campaign to see historical breakdowns.

-**Postconditions:**
+## Alternative Flows

+**2a.
+No completed rides.** The system shows an empty state with an explanation and a link to the Find Ad flow (UC02).

+**3a.
+Data load fails.** The system surfaces the error and offers a retry action; the previous cached values (if any) remain visible.

+## Postconditions
-- User has a clear understanding of their progress and payout status.
+The driver has a clear view of their progress and payout status.
+No persistent state changes.
-- User can adjust their driving behavior to meet campaign goals more effectively.